 Each small block represents a 15-point course.
 However, some courses may be 30 points (or more).

 How to apply

-Applications open in July and are due four weeks prior to the commencement of the programme or when places are filled.
+Applications open on 1 August and close four weeks prior to the start of the programme in early February, or when places are filled.

 - Bachelor of Teaching and Learning with Honours